 Follow these tips to check if your website is hacked or if you suspect it is hacked.
 The sooner you identify a hack attack, the easier it is recover it and the less damage is done.

 Keep an audit trail to monitor users & under the hood activity on WordPress

 A good indicator of a hacked WordPress website is unusual user activity, such as creation of new users, existing users’ password changes, user role changes, unapproved new content and modification of existing content.
 It is impossible to track such under the hood WordPress activity, especially on a multi-user blog unless you use a WordPress activity log plugin.
-A plugin such as WP Security Audit Log is very easy to use – just install it and it automatically keeps track of all the changes that happen on your WordPress website.
+A plugin such as WP Activity Log is very easy to use – just install it and it automatically keeps track of all the changes that happen on your WordPress website.

 Run frequent malware scans

 However, if you do not have a premium malware and WordPress security service you can start by scanning your website with the free Sucuri SiteCheck.
 This free scanner scans your website for a number of known problems such as malware infections, spam, irregular redirects and several other issues typically found on hacked websites.
 In most cases the free Sucuri SiteCheck will do the job, even though they only scan a limited number of pages.

 Malicious hackers inject malware on a WordPress website, or embed a backdoor by modifying the source code of the web application (WordPress).
 So another great way to identify malicious hack attacks is to scan your WordPress for file changes.
 The process of scanning your website for new, deleted or modified files is called file file integrity monitoring (and scanning).

 When you scan your site for file changes look for new files in the web root, modified index.php and functions.php files, new redirect rules or changes in the .htaccess files to infected domains and similar.
 If you can, search your entire file structure for strings such as “base64” to check for encoded code.